 Lorena Bobbitt then drove away, tossing the penis out her car window.
 The penis was eventually found and surgically reattached.

 Lorena Bobbitt was later found innocent by reason of insanity.
-During her testimony, she tearfully described her life at the hands of her abusive husband.
+During her testimony, she tearfully described her life at the hands of what she described as her abusive husband.

 In a separate trial, John Wayne Bobbitt was acquitted of sexually assaulting his wife.
-He later made appearances on "The Howard Stern Show."
-He also made a number of adult films.
+He later made adult films.